This article has links to products and services we love, which we may make commission from.

 ‘Not on Draft’ showcases local artists alongside craft beer breweries, bringing beer and art into the same venue.

 I am also currently a resident artist at DJCAD in Dundee.
-Working as a multi medium artist, creating installations composed of sculptural and performance pieces supported by audio and visual works.
+I am working as a multi-medium artist, creating installations composed of sculptural and performance pieces supported by audio and visual works.

-I work primarily with plants, bring greenery and life into art spaces.
+I work primarily with plants, bringing greenery and life into art spaces.

 I recently exhibited at the Royal Scottish Academy in Edinburgh as part of their New Contemporaries exhibition this year.

-If you’d like to keep up to date with ‘Not on Draft’ Gallery or would like to propose an exhibition follow us on Instagram.
+If you’d like to keep up to date with the ‘Not on Draft’ Gallery or would like to propose an exhibition, follow us on Instagram.

 If you’d like to see what I get up to as an artist, here is my website and my Instagram account.